 It took me some time to find something less stressful, and more skillful.
 My second part-time job was at a departmental store.
 There my working hours were like 8 hours a day.
 Most of the time, I used to work at the checkouts.
 While working at the checkouts, I had to be proficient with currency counting.
 I was a little nervous at the beginning.
 But, the rest of the staff and my shift manager helped me a lot.
 This job really helped me to develop essential people skills.

 Missing Out on Festivals and Social Events

 I remember my course started on 6th October 2008.
 It was Shaptami (starting of Durga Puja) in that year.
 Within a month there was Diwali too.
 Outside India, you hardly get that kind of atmosphere to celebrate these festivals.
-Moreover, when I used to see the pictures of my friends and/or relatives posting photos on the social networking sites (Facebook and Orkut), I used to feel little bad.
-I used to miss all kind of social gatherings including college get-together, weddings etc. Just like other things, I got used to these as well.
+Moreover, when I used to see the pictures of my friends and/or relatives posting photos on social networking sites (Facebook and Orkut), I used to feel a little bad.
+I used to miss all kinds of social gatherings including college get-together, weddings, etc. Just like other things, I got used to these as well.